weleoka/Lab2/host/Create_Test_Environment.md

 Since curl is not a Web browser, you will see all the html tags.
 I.E., curl reads, but does not render HTML code.
+Use curl to retrieve the home web page.

+If stuck, here is the hint.

 Execute the following from the Host to obtain the IP address of the Web server.
 Note that case is sensitive, so you must enter the following with capital "IPA" and lower case "ddress".